HakanAtasoy/amazon-web-scraper/README.md

 Customization:

-Modify the search_term in the main() function to scrape different products: main('laptop')  # Replace 'laptop' with any search term
+Call the main() function with the desired search term to scrape results for that product. main('laptop')  # Replace 'laptop' with any search term

 Adjust the page range in the main() function: